The best ways to redeem Alaska Airlines miles in 2020 (flights to Asia, Australia and more)

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full advertising policy: How we make money.

-Despite not being a member of one of the major airline alliances, Alaska Airlines has built a network of individual partnerships that allow you to redeem your miles to visit just about any corner of the world.
+Alaska Airlines is not a member of any major airline alliance (though they intend to join oneworld soon).
+Yet still they’ve built a network of individual partnerships that allow you to redeem your miles to visit just about any corner of the world.

 - Aer Lingus

 - American Airlines

 - British Airways

 - Fiji Airways

 1. Hong Kong and beyond with Cathay Pacific

 The Alaska Airlines award chart for Cathay Pacific flights to Asia is reason enough to love the program.
 Where else can you book a 15-hour $20,000 first class flight for only 70,000 miles?
 Even if you choose to fly in business class instead, 50,000 miles for a one-way award is incredibly reasonable.
 You can also build in a free stopover in Hong Kong before continuing on to any other destination in Asia at the same price, giving you two destinations for the price of one.

 Cathay Pacific offers one of the world’s best first class products, and you’ll usually see one award seat released on every flight about a year in advance when the schedule opens, and then occasionally more seats in the days and weeks leading up to departure.